King Kashyapa of Sigiriya

 Photo: View of Sigiriya Rock

-Kasyapa choose an area deep in the inhospitable forests of north-central Sri Lanka as the site for his new city.
+Kashyapa choose an area deep in the inhospitable forests of north-central Sri Lanka as the site for his new city.
 The most dominant feature of the area was a massive rock, which rose vertically to a height of nearly 600 feet.
 Here he would build his city and a magnificent sky palace on top of this rock.
-Kasyapa found his inspiration and the perfect location for his new city.
+Kashyapa found his inspiration and the perfect location for his new city.

-Kasyapa Builds Sigiriya
+Kashyapa Builds Sigiriya

 Artist's impression of Sigiriya with Frescoes